ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/acms_git_one_time_setup.md

 If you are not yet logged in, login to your github.com account.

 Go to the github.com settings menu.
-It's on a pull down menu at the upper right hand corner of the page.
+It's under the pull down menu at the upper right hand corner of the page.

-Once you are at the settings menu, choose  the SSH keys option.
+Once you are at the settings menu, choose  the "SSH and PGP keys" option.
 It's in the middle on the left.

-Then, click "Add SSH key".
+Then, click "Add SSH key" or "New SSH key".

-Next, "copy" your SSH public key from your terminal window so that we can paste it into the github.com web browser window.
-Be careful to get the whole key, but nothing more than the key.
+Next, "copy" your SSH public key from your terminal window (you can get to copy by right clicking) so that we can paste it into the github.com web browser window.
+Be careful to get the whole key (including 'ssh-rsa'), but nothing more than the key.
 Don't include the shell prompts or the cat command.

 Paste it into the window on the github.com website that asks for the key.